a360-starpack/starpack/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-Starpack is tool to package and deploy production-ready packages of maching learning models.
+Starpack is tool to package and deploy production-ready packages of machine learning models.

 This repository contains the code for the CLI and Python library for interacting with Starpack.
 To run Starpack locally, you will need to install a Python version listed in the badge above and